cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ## What's the Solution? *Hello Atmos!* 👽

 😎 Good news!
 Atmos supports all of this out of the box and exactly what you **cannot** achieve with "standalone" (a.k.a community edition) Terraform and [none of the alternatives](/reference/alternatives) can do it all.
+Plus, there's no need to abandon Terraform—it's actually a great tool, and Atmos enhances its strengths.

 Here's what you can expect after adopting Atmos: